frankboyu/src_analysis/sim/README.md

 ### Usage

-1. Install the softwares in the builds directory.
+1. Test the simulation interactively on the command line

+    `sh run_test.sh`

+    If any of the software is not installed on the current system, run the singularity container first by

+    `sh run_singularity.sh`

-2. Run the simulaiton
+2. Run simulaiton of large sample size on the batch system

     `sh run_sim.sh REACTION VERSION EVENTS`